yeti-switch/doc/docs/en/yeti-ui-routing/yeti-ui-routing-routing_tags.rst

 The last step where Routing Tags can be changed - :ref:`Routing Tag detection Rule <routing_tag_detection_rules>` Tags Processing procedure.
 As it shown on picture (example) above :ref:`Routing Tag detection Rule <routing_tag_detection_rules>` settings contain **Clear tags** in the :ref:`Routing Tags options <routing_tag_detection_rules_tag_action>` with **Tag action value** = **null**.
 As a result of :ref:`Routing Tag detection Rule <routing_tag_detection_rules>` Tags Processing procedure Yeti will remove from the call all Routing Tags.
 Resulting state of call's Routing Tags after this procedure is: **null**.

-Example of using *Routing Tags* for selecting ref:`Destinations <destinations>` and :ref:`Dialpeers <dialpeers>` records  for the call routing is represented on the picture below:
+Example of using *Routing Tags* for selecting :ref:`Destinations <destinations>` and :ref:`Dialpeers <dialpeers>` records  for the call routing is represented on the picture below:

  .. graphviz:: ../graphviz/routing_tags_using.dot

 As you can see on this picture above, after the routing procedure Call has three Tags: **Tag1; Tag2; Tag3**.
-At same time in the Yeti's Database three ref:`Destinations <destinations>` and three :ref:`Dialpeers <dialpeers>` records are stored:
+At same time in the Yeti's Database three :ref:`Destinations <destinations>` and three :ref:`Dialpeers <dialpeers>` records are stored:

     -   Destination 1 is marked by three Tags **Tag1; Tag2; Tag3** and **AND** mode used for the comparision of *Routing Tags*;
     -   Destination 2 is marked by **Tag1** only and **OR** mode used for the comparision of  *Routing Tags*;